Ski: 2018-2019 Renoun Citadel 106, 185 cm

 Factory Recommended Mount Point: -5.25 cm from center; 86.1 cm from tail

-When we posted our First Look and Flash Review of the 17/18 Renoun Endurance 98 a few months ago, we called it, “one of the most mental things we’ve ever reviewed.”
-Because, while that ski comes in at around 1700 grams for the 184 cm version, Jonathan Ellsworth had been spending his time A/Bing it against the Head Monster 98, which weighs almost 700 grams more per ski, and is one of the most stable skis we’ve ever tested in that waist width.
+When we posted our First Look and Flash Review of the 17/18 Renoun Endurance 98 last year, we called it, “one of the most mental things we’ve ever reviewed.”
+Because, while that ski comes in at around 1700 grams for the 184 cm version, Jonathan Ellsworth had been spending his time A/Bing it against the Head Monster 98, which weighs almost 700 grams more per ski, and is one of the most stable skis we’ve ever tested in that width.

 So why was Jonathan comparing a ski that weighs less than some dedicated touring skis (the Renoun Endurance 98) to a super-heavy, metal-laminate charger?
 While we generally don’t single out individual design components when talking about a product’s performance, we’re pretty confident that it has a lot to do with Renoun’s unique construction element — Hyper Damping Technology, aka, HDT.

 For more info on what HDT is and how Renoun got started, you should definitely check out our Blister Podcast conversation with Renoun Founder, Cyrus Schenck.

 While our time on the Endurance 98 had us pretty confounded (see our full review of the 18/19 Endurance 98), we’ve since spent time on a few more skis from Renoun, including their newest ski, the Citadel 106.
 The Citadel 106 is not only lighter and wider than the Endurance 98, it also is reported to have about twice as much HDT in its core.
 And after taking a look at its specs, it seems like the Citadel 106 is also just about as crazy as the Endurance 98.